anietocaceres1/socialMediaGraveyard/README.md

     - Messanging: Web services that allow users to talk to each other using messages.
 Ex: Messenger
     - Chat: Offers private and public text or video chatting services.
     - Video Sharing: Focused on posting and sharing videos.

+❗ If you want to add new data to the .json or modify data, please make a fork of the project and then a pull request with me as a reviewer.
+Thank you!